Mullard Space Science Laboratory

-The UCL Mullard Space Science Laboratory (MSSL) is the United Kingdom's largest university space research group.
+The UCL Mullard Space Science Laboratory (MSSL) is the largest university-based space research group in the UK.
 MSSL is part of the Department of Space and Climate Physics at University College London (UCL), one of the first universities in the world to conduct space research.
-Since its establishment, as of July 2025, MSSL has participated in 71 satellite missions, 10 of which remain in operation, and with 7 more in development.
+Since its establishment, as of July 2025, MSSL has participated in 71 satellite missions, ten of which remain in operation, and with seven more in development.
 It has also participated in more than 200 sounding rocket experiments.

-It takes its name from Mullard Limited, and is located in Holmbury St Mary in the Surrey Hills AONB, near the town of Dorking in the county of Surrey, England.
+It takes its name from Mullard Limited, and is located in Holmbury St Mary in the Surrey Hills National Landscape, near the town of Dorking in the county of Surrey, England.

 History

 In 1957 Sir Harrie Massey of UCL directed the first Skylark rocket experiments.
 In 1962 Massey led a team from UCL, Imperial College London, the University of Birmingham and the University of Leicester that developed many of the instruments on Ariel 1, the world's first multinational spacecraft.
-By 1966 the demands had outgrown the laboratory space available in London and Massey asked his colleague Robert Boyd to set up a laboratory, with generous funding from the British electronics company Mullard which had helped to set up the Mullard Radio Astronomy Observatory (MRAO) at the University of Cambridge.
+By 1966 the demands had outgrown the laboratory space available in London and Massey asked his colleague Robert Boyd to set up a laboratory, with generous funding from the British electronics company, Mullard, which had helped to set up the Mullard Radio Astronomy Observatory (MRAO) at the University of Cambridge.

 At that time, Boyd was the leading British researcher in space science.
 Joint funding from Mullard and UCL led to the expansion of his research programme and resulted in the creation of the Mullard Space Science Laboratory (MSSL) in 1966.
-Dedicated premises were selected near Dorking, Surrey in an oak-panelled house at Holmbury St. Mary, set in beautiful grounds, where the laboratory has been based ever since.
+Dedicated premises were selected near Dorking, Surrey in an oak-panelled house at Holmbury St Mary, set in beautiful grounds, where the laboratory has been based ever since.

 By this time the UCL group had been involved in providing instrumentation for over 100 rocket launches, mainly from the Woomera Test Range in Australia, but with the recent founding of the European Space Research Organisation (ESRO), with Massey as chairman, they were increasing involved with European as well as American projects.
 They produced the electron spectrometer for NASA's Cassini mission, the spectrometer for ESA's Herschel Space Observatory and the UV/Optical Telescope for the Swift Gamma Ray Burst Explorer.